graycoreio/daffodil/libs/design/src/core/roving-tab-index/README.md

 # Roving Tab Index

-`@daffodil/design` provides an implementation of roving tab index that aims to address every common use case.
+Roving tab index (RTI) manages keyboard focus across groups of interactive elements.

-## RTI Targets
+## Targets

-All `<a>` and `<button>` tags are automatically treated as RTI targets.
-Other elements can be an RTI target by using the `rti` directive.
-The targets can be navigated between using tab and shift+tab, as usual.
+All `<a>` and `<button>` elements are automatically treated as RTI targets.
+Other elements can become targets by using the `rti` directive.

 ## Groups